 In 2020, we undertook a project to rebrand our company.
-We decided to change our name from Sonocent to Glean, and developed an entire brand around this new name, including ethos, colours, values, and much more.
+We changed our name from Sonocent to Glean and developed an entire brand around this new name, including ethos, colors, values, and much more.

 A big part of this project involved migrating content from the Sonocent.com domain (as well as other subdomains) to the Glean.co domain, and ensuring that it could all be managed from within the Strapi CMS.

-In the past, we didn't have a CMS and every change that happened on the website, including basic spelling fixes, involved the development team.
-We decided to use a CMS for the new website to allow users such as the Marketing Team to be more independent.
+In the past, we didn't have a CMS, and every change on the website, including basic spelling fixes, involved the development team.
+We decided to use a CMS for the new website to allow users like the Marketing Team to be more independent.

 Strapi is hosted in a Kubernetes cluster on Google Cloud using a managed Postgres database and block storage from AWS S3.

-The website itself is built using Gatsby, giving us a GraphQL connection back to Strapi.
-We decided to go with Gatsby as it's quite performant and we've had good experience using it in the past.
+The website is built using Gatsby, giving us a GraphQL connection back to Strapi.
+We decided to go with Gatsby as it's quite performant and we've had a good experience using it.
 The integration of Gatsby and Strapi was very smooth, especially with the Gatsby Source Strapi plugin.

-The actual UI is implemented with React, using Typescript, and some SASS for styling.
+The UI is implemented with React, using Typescript, and some SASS for styling.

-The website is then hosted in AWS using S3 and CloudFront (with some Lambda@Edge sprinkled in).
+The website is hosted in AWS using S3 and CloudFront (with some Lambda@Edge sprinkled in).

-We wanted to ensure that we could maximise the organic reach of our content, so it was critical that we baked the foundations of technical SEO into the website build.
-Strapi allowed us to manage aspects of SEO, such as metadata and redirects, directly through the CMS.
+We wanted to ensure that we could maximize the organic reach of our content, so we needed to bake the foundations of technical SEO into the website build.
+Strapi allowed us to manage aspects of SEO, such as metadata and redirects directly through the CMS.

 We created a metadata component and added it to the content types.
 This way, the marketing team can manage the metadata directly from Strapi.
-Same for the redirects, there's a separate content type with "from" and "to" fields.
+Same for the redirects, there are a separate content type with "from" and "to" fields.

 We're creating software for people with disabilities.
-That's why we have heavy accessibility requirements for both our product and the website.
-We were able to customize Strapi and add some functionalities that were not available out of the box.
+That's why we have heavy accessibility requirements for our product and the website.
+We could customize Strapi and add some functionalities that were not available out of the box.
 This customization allowed us to make the website more accessible for people with special needs.

 In terms of SEO, we have achieved a 60% increase in organic traffic to the Glean website and a 661% increase in visibility in organic search (from 204 ranking keywords to 1,553).

 Our users can now manage their content directly through the CMS, whether that's amending content or adding new pages.
 Our user base spreads throughout the business, covering marketing, sales, legal, and more.
-In total, we have about 25 users of Strapi from within the business, who are able to login and manage the content that relates to them and their area of the business.
+In total, we have about 25 users of Strapi from within the business who can log in and manage the content that relates to them and their area of the business.